sth276/research/piwigo_vul/Second-Order SQL Injection Vulnerabilities in Piwigo.md

 **Step 3**

-After an administrator open the URL above, a piece of data that contains the password of the administrator account will be inserted into the piwigo_search table.If we want to retrieve the data, we need to know the id of the data that has been inserted into the piwigo_search table.Because the id is incremental, we can just bruteforce it.
+After an administrator open the URL above, a piece of data that contains the password of the administrator account will be inserted into the piwigo_search table.
+If we want to retrieve the data, we need to know the id of the data that has been inserted into the piwigo_search table.
+Because the id is incremental, we can just bruteforce it.

 Then we request `http://172.20.10.8/index.php?/search/${id}` to  retrieve the password of the administrator.